mrismanaziz/Reforestation/README.md

-## What do you call an old snowman?
-Water.
+## What did the 0 say to the 8?
+Nice belt.